-Special characters are given for the garment and the shoes by the Clavicle.
-They bear no analogy to those of the Grimoire.
+&lt;sup>3 Special characters are given for the garment and the shoes by the Clavicle.
+They bear no analogy to anything in the Grimoire.

-4 For the hat or bonnet a crown is prescribed in the Clavicle, and it should be made of virgin paper.
+&lt;sup>4 For the hat or bonnet a crown is prescribed in the Clavicle, and it should be made of virgin paper.